apollo-elements/apollo-elements/docs/blog/docs-site/index.md

   - rocket
   - documentation
   - 11ty
+generateSocialImage: true
 ---

+# Launching a Stellar Docs Site with Rocket

 Apollo Elements' new docs site launches aboard the [Modern Web Rocket](https://wip-rocket.netlify.app/).
 It's a ground-up rewrite that puts users first and presents the best of what Apollo Elements has to offer.
 The new site has [live code demos](#live-demos-via-webcomponentsdev), [API tables](/api/) generated from custom elements manifest files, a new light theme, [customizable snippet browser](#code-tabs), comprehensive component lifecycle documentation for [query](/guides/building-apps/queries/lifecycle/), [mutation](/guides/building-apps/mutations/lifecycle/), and [subscription](/guides/building-apps/subscriptions/lifecycle/) elements, and more.